aosabook/500lines/functionalDB/chapter.md

 </tr>
 </table>

-Now it is time to go deeper into the rabbit's hole and take a look at the `query-index` function, where our query finally begins to yield some results:
+Now it is time to go deeper into the rabbit hole and take a look at the `query-index` function, where our query finally begins to yield some results:

 ````clojure
 (defn query-index [index pred-clauses]